bbauska/W3Cx-3of5/README.md

   <li>Navigation to other pages occurs through hyperlinks.</li>
 </ul>
 <p>
-The internet is a global network of billions of servers, computers, and other <a href="https://www.lifewire.com/computer-hardware-2625895" target="_blank">hardware</a> devices.
-Each device can connect with any other device as long as both are connected to the internet using a valid <a href="https://www.lifewire.com/what-is-an-ip-address-2625920">IP address</a>.
+The internet is a global network of billions of servers, computers, and other <a href="https://www.lifewire.com/computer-hardware-2625895" target="_blank" rel="noopener noreferrer">hardware</a> devices.
+Each device can connect with any other device as long as both are connected to the internet using a valid <a href="https://www.lifewire.com/what-is-an-ip-address-2625920" target="_blank" rel="noopener noreferrer">IP address</a>.
 The internet makes the information sharing system known as the web possible.

-The web, which is short for <a href="https://www.lifewire.com/around-the-web-4781469" target="_blank">World Wide Web</a>, is one of the ways information is shared on the internet (others include <a href="https://www.lifewire.com/electronic-mail-overview-1164107">email</a>, File Transfer Protocol <a href="https://www.thoughtco.com/ftp-defined-2654479">(FTP)</a>, and <a href="https://www.lifewire.com/what-is-instant-messaging-2483319">instant messaging</a> services.
-The web is composed of billions of connected digital documents that are viewed in a web browser, such as Chrome, <a href="https://www.lifewire.com/what-is-safari-4173608">Safari</a>, Microsoft Edge, <a href="https://www.lifewire.com/the-history-of-firefox-446233">Firefox</a>, and others.
+The web, which is short for <a href="https://www.lifewire.com/around-the-web-4781469" target="_blank" rel="noopener noreferrer">World Wide Web</a>, is one of the ways information is shared on the internet (others include <a href="https://www.lifewire.com/electronic-mail-overview-1164107" target="_blank" rel="noopener noreferrer">email</a>, File Transfer Protocol <a href="https://www.thoughtco.com/ftp-defined-2654479" target="_blank" rel="noopener noreferrer">(FTP)</a>, and <a href="https://www.lifewire.com/what-is-instant-messaging-2483319" target="_blank" rel="noopener noreferrer">instant messaging</a> services.
+The web is composed of billions of connected digital documents that are viewed in a web browser, such as Chrome, <a href="https://www.lifewire.com/what-is-safari-4173608" target="_blank" rel="noopener noreferrer">Safari</a>, Microsoft Edge, <a href="https://www.lifewire.com/the-history-of-firefox-446233" target="_blank" rel="noopener noreferrer">Firefox</a>, and others.

 Think of the internet as a library.
-Think of the books, magazines, newspapers, DVDs, <a href="https://www.lifewire.com/what-are-audiobooks-2438535" target="_blank">audiobooks</a>, and other media it contains as websites.
+Think of the books, magazines, newspapers, DVDs, <a href="https://www.lifewire.com/what-are-audiobooks-2438535" target="_blank" rel="noopener noreferrer">audiobooks</a>, and other media it contains as websites.

 Both the internet and the web serve unique purposes but work hand in hand to provide information, entertainment, and other services to the public.